JPMakesStuff/18v18vBatteryAdapter/README.md

    ...because it draws too much amperage resulting in melted contacts

    - PBLSV717 or PWV200 Vacuum (very possibly any vacuum)
-   ...because these draw close to 13 amps, if two or less batteries are left carrying the entire load this is too close to the diode's limit resulting in melted contacts
+   ...because these draw close to 13 amps, if two or less batteries are left carrying the entire load this is close to the diode's limit resulting in melted contacts

+Custom solutions for high-amperage loads are available, inquire via [Etsy](https://www.etsy.com/shop/JPElectron).
+By using external diode combiners with a heat sink, thereby moving the diodes and heat away from the battery terminals, and fixing battery terminals in place with [J-B Weld High Heat Epoxy](https://www.amazon.com/J-B-Weld-High-Epoxy-Syringe/dp/B09Q8DQLJ2), is effective to keep the 3D printing material as PETG.

 <br>
 <br>